beancount/docs/docs/19_trading_with_beancount.md

 -   **Mark-to-Market**: Handling end-of-year mark-to-market for Section 1256 instruments (i.e., futures and options), by re-evaluating the cost basis.
 This is similar to a cost basis readjustment applied at the end of each year for all of these types instruments.

 -   **Short Sales**: these require little changes.
 We just have to allow negative numbers of units held at cost.
 At the moment we spit a warning when units held at cost go negative in order to detect data entry errors, but it would be easy to extend the Open directive syntax to allow this to occur on specific accounts which can hold short sales, which should just show as negative shares.
 All the arithmetic should otherwise just work naturally.
 Interest payments on margins would show up as distinct transactions.
 Also, when you short the stock, you don’t receive dividends for those positions, but rather you have to pay them out.
-You would an expense account for this, e.g., Expenses:StockLoans:Dividends.
+You would an expense account for this, e.g., `Expenses:StockLoans:Dividends`.

 <!-- -->